 Choosing a Neutral Density Filter

 Neutral Density filters block light from the camera sensor.
 There are many Neutral Density (ND) filters of varying strength which block anywhere from 2 stops to 15 stops of light.
 In landscape photography, we use ND filters to reduce the light coming into our camera sensor so that we can slow down the shutter speed for creative effect.
-The ND filters that I always carry in my bag are 6 stop, 10 stop and 15 stop filters from Breakthrough Photography.
+The ND filters that I always carry in my bag are a 3 stop, 6 stop, and 10 stop filter from Maven Filters.
 The one that I need at any given time depends on the light of the scene, the subject I am photographing and the creative effect I am envisioning in my frame.

 1 second exposure in Oahu using a 6 stop Neutral Density Filter from Breakthrough Photography